bardusco/opencode-conductor-bridge/README.md

 This bridge is distributed under the same license as Gemini Conductor (Apache-2.0).
 See [LICENSE](./LICENSE) and [NOTICE](./NOTICE) for details.

-*Atribuição: Baseado no projeto [Conductor](https://github.com/gemini-cli-extensions/conductor) da Google.*
+*Attribution: Based on the [Conductor](https://github.com/gemini-cli-extensions/conductor) project by Google.*